Active Learning for Cost-Sensitive Classification: Proof of Theorem

 \begin{definition}[Tree process] A \emph{tree process} $\Qtree$ is a binary tree of depth $i$ where each node is decorated with a value from $\{0,1\}$.
-For a Rademacher sequence $\sigma \in \{-1,1\}^i$ we use $\Qtree_i(\sigma)$ to denote the value at the node reached when applying the actions $\sigma_1,\ldots,\sigma_{i-1}$ from the root, where $+1$ denotes left and $-1$ denotes right. \end{definition}
+For a Rademacher sequence $\epsilon \in \{-1,1\}^i$ we use $\Qtree_i(\epsilon)$ to denote the value at the node reached when applying the actions $\epsilon_1,\ldots,\epsilon_{i-1}$ from the root, where $+1$ denotes left and $-1$ denotes right. \end{definition}

 The proof follows a fairly standard recipe for proving uniform convergence bounds, but has many steps that all require minor modifications from standard arguments.
-We compartmentalize each step in various lemmata: \begin{enumerate} \item In Lemma~\ref{lem:ghost}, we introduce a ghost sample and replace the conditional expectation $\EE_j[\cdot]$ in~\eqref{eq:martingale_supremum} with an empirical term evaluated on an \emph{tangent sequence}. \item In Lemma~\ref{lem:symmetrization}, we perform symmetrization and introduce Rademacher random variables and the associated tree process. \item In Lemma~\ref{lem:finite_class} we control the symmetrized process for finite $\Gcal$. \item In Lemma~\ref{lem:discretization}, we use the covering number to discretize $\Gcal$ so that we can apply Lemma~\ref{lem:finite_class}. \end{enumerate}
+We compartmentalize each step in various lemmata: \begin{enumerate} \item In Lemma~\ref{lem:ghost}, we introduce a ghost sample and replace the conditional expectation $\EE_j[\cdot]$ in~\eqref{eq:martingale_supremum} with an empirical term evaluated on an \emph{tangent sequence}. \item In Lemma~\ref{lem:symmetrization}, we perform symmetrization and introduce Rademacher random variables and the associated tree process. \item In Lemma~\ref{lem:finite_class} we control the symmetrized process for finite $\Gcal$. \item In Lemma~\ref{lem:discretization}, we use the covering number to discretize $\Gcal$. \end{enumerate}

 We now state and prove the intermediate results. \begin{lemma}[Ghost sample] Let $Z = (z_1,\ldots,z_i)$ be the sequence of $(x,c,Q)$ triples and let $Z' = (z_1',\ldots,z_i')$ be a tangent sequence.
 Then for $\beta_0 \ge \beta_1 > 0$ if $\tau \ge \frac{4(1+\beta_1)^2}{(\beta_0 - \beta_1)}$, then